lxl66566/fvp-rs/README.md

 # fvp-rs

-A Rust library for packing and unpacking FVP game engine `.bin` archive.
+A Rust library for packing and unpacking FVP game engine `.bin` archive, mainly for audio archives.

+features:

+- easy to use.
+- auto rename ogg files.

 compare to: